Ultra Rare - only 2% exported to the UK per year!

 How to Brew

-- Use 1 teaspoon of leaves (roughly 3g) for each person for whom you are brewing tea.
+- Use one teaspoon of leaves (roughly 3g) for each person for whom you are brewing tea.

 - Use cooler water for YinZhen white tea; around 75-80 degrees is perfect